caffeinepub/019b2b65-fcf2-703e-b729-ad61a3235212/src/spec.md

 ## Core Features

 ### Map Display
-- Display an interactive world map that users can navigate (zoom, pan)
+- Display an interactive real-world map using a proper map library (React Leaflet or similar globe projection)
+- Show accurate world geography with proper country boundaries, coastlines, and terrain
+- Support zooming and panning with smooth navigation controls
-- Support clicking anywhere on the map to place new pins
+- Support clicking anywhere on the map to place new pins at precise latitude/longitude coordinates

 ### Pin Management
-- Allow users to click on any location on the map to place a pin
+- Allow users to click on any location on the map to place a pin at the exact coordinates
 - When placing a pin, prompt the user to enter a short memo about that location
-- Display all existing pins on the map as visual markers
+- Display all existing pins on the map as visual markers at their precise geographic locations
-- Allow users to click on existing pins to view and expand their associated memos
+- Allow users to click on existing pins to view and expand their associated memos via PinDetailsDialog

 ### Data Persistence
 - Save all pins with their coordinates and associated memos persistently in the backend